centrify/jenkins-centrifyvault-plugin/README.md

 ## Introduction

-This plugin extends Jenkins Credentials Plugin to provide credentials stored in Centrify Vault to Jenkins jobs.
+This plugin adds a build wrapper to set environment variables and also extends Jenkins Credentials Plugin to provide credentials stored in Centrify Vault to Jenkins jobs.
 It injects retrieved credentails from Centrify Vault into build freestyle and pipeline project.

 ## Getting started